ros-navigation/navigation2/nav2_smac_planner/README.md

       max_iterations: 1000000             # maximum total iterations to search for before failing (in case unreachable), set to -1 to disable
       max_on_approach_iterations: 1000    # maximum number of iterations to attempt to reach goal once in tolerance, 2D only
       max_planning_time: 2.0              # max time in s for planner to plan, smooth, and upsample.
 Will scale maximum smoothing and upsampling times based on remaining time after planning.
-      smooth_path: false                  # Whether to smooth searched path
       motion_model_for_search: "DUBIN"    # 2D Moore, Von Neumann; Hybrid Dubin, Redds-Shepp; State Lattice set internally
       cost_travel_multiplier: 2.0         # For 2D: Cost multiplier to apply to search to steer away from high cost areas.
 Larger values will place in the center of aisles more exactly (if non-`FREE` cost potential field exists) but take slightly longer to compute.
 To optimize for speed, a value of 1.0 is reasonable.
 A reasonable tradeoff value is 2.0.
 A value of 0.0 effective disables steering away from obstacles and acts like a naive binary search A*.
       angle_quantization_bins: 64         # For Hybrid/Lattice nodes: Number of angle bins for search, must be 1 for 2D node (no angle search)
-      minimum_turning_radius: 0.40        # For Hybrid/Lattice nodes and smoother: minimum turning radius in m of path / vehicle
+      minimum_turning_radius: 0.40        # For Hybrid/Lattice nodes: minimum turning radius in m of path / vehicle
       reverse_penalty: 2.1                # For Reeds-Shepp model: penalty to apply if motion is reversing, must be => 1
       change_penalty: 0.20                # For Hybrid/Lattice nodes: penalty to apply if motion is changing directions, must be >= 0
       non_straight_penalty: 1.05          # For Hybrid/Lattice nodes: penalty to apply if motion is non-straight, must be => 1